AdarshKoppManjunath/tvo/README.md

   9) conftest is setup at the class level which also gives you driver, util, and page objects and these are initialized only once and passed around test cases.
   10) testcase has all assertions

+#Execution
+  1) To run this, install Python and PiP
+  2) Install all libraries from requirements.txt
+  3) Type "python -m pytest" in cmd.
+For detailed report and logs, type "python -m pytest -v -s   --capture=tee-sys  --html=reports/report.html"